DinoHub-SubT/dsta_deploy/docs/catkin/local-catkin-uav.md

 Assuming you have already setup all your docker containers, follow the instructions below to setup the catkin workspace.

+## Prerequisites

+If you have Intel Integrated Graphics, please follow the below instructions with the `cpu` tag.
+If you have NVIDIA Graphics, please follow the below instructions, **but substitute the `cpu` tag with the `gpu` tag**.

+If you have neither, please notify the maintainer.
+You will need one of those two options to run.

 ## Catkin Build

         # PLEASE NOTICE